obervinov/vault-package/README.md

 ```

-2. Interaction with kv2 secrets engine
+2. Interaction with KV2 Secrets Engine
    - `read` specific key from the secret or the full secret body
    - `create` new secret with the specified key and value
    - `update` specific key in the secret with a new value